MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/docs-and-templates.md

 ---
-title: Project structure
+title: Docs and templates
-description: How to structure your repo with docs and directories specific to GitHub
+description: How to structure your repo with docs and templates that are used on GitHub
 ---

 ## Issue templates